JulianNicholls/ParserAndLexer/readme.md

 # BasicParser

 There is a parser and its associated lexer.
-The parser is nominally for BASIC, and is done far enough to run simple programs.
+The parser is nominally for BASIC, and is done far enough to run reasonably complicated programs.

 ## Significant parts of BASIC not done